-Bernie Sanders, and his army of supporters, cite countries like Sweden as utopian ideals that they wish to transform America into.
+Bernie Sanders, and his army of supporters, cite countries like Denmark as utopian ideals that they wish to transform America into.

 “I think we should look to countries like Denmark, like Sweden, and Norway and learn from what they have accomplished for their working people.”

 Denmark, along with other Nordics, Sweden, Norway and Finland, runs a current account surplus, and its public finances are in good shape.
 It is often cited as a good example of democratic socialism, a combination of socialism with a multiparty democracy.
-Even President Obama is feeling the Nordic burn.
+Even President Obama felt the Nordic burn.

 Here are the top 5 reasons why Sanders et. al. are wrong to tout these countries as models for America.